ankitt002/ankitt002/README.md

-## Hi there 👋,I am Ankit Tiwari
+## Hi there 👋, I am Ankit Tiwari
-I am a mechatronic engineer and have good hands on experiience with different developement boards, Arduino, ESP32, ESP8266, ESP32CAM, and also have experience in embedded programming with 8051 microcontroller.
+I am a mechatronic engineer and have good hands on experiience with different developement boards such as Arduino, ESP32, ESP8266, ESP32CAM, and also have experience in embedded programming using 8051 microcontroller for creating wounderful, amazing projects.

   * I am passionate about robotics and automation.
-  * Doing projects with using development board, mostly Arduino UNO, to learn myself and to inspire others.
   * Aiming to create more useful projects and share them.

 ## 💻My Skills